JuliaDataScience/JuliaDataScience/contents/dataframes.md

 Instead of "changing" a function, we will make a new one and give it a clear name.

 So, back to the `DataFrames` constructor.
-As you might have seen, the way to create one is simply to pass vectors as arguments into `DataFrame(...)`.
+As you might have seen, the way to create one is simply to pass vectors as arguments into the `DataFrame` constructor.
 You can come up with any valid Julia vector and it will work as long as the vectors have the same length.
 Duplicates, unicode symbols and not so round numbers are fine: